Autzmosis/dungeonGame/README.md

 Since this is a text adventure we will need to make methods that recognize typed words, like 'look' or 'walk'.
 Bare minimum features are listed below:

+Player starts in a dream and learns about their world as they progress (Kinda of like Dark Souls, way of storytelling) Upgrade points will be used to up stats

 * Text recognition
 * 3 Character classes (Rogue, Warrior, Mage)
 * 3 Different enemies per dungeon
-* Party Members
+* Helper Characters
+* pet that grows up with character
 * Multipule Bosses
 * 10 Dungeons
 * Storyline
 * Sprites and backgrounds

 ####Special Abilities for the character classes are as follows:
-* Rogue - Swift Hands: Hits target twice with regular attack.
+* Rogue - Dual Blitz: Hits target twice with regular attack.
 * Warrior - Beserk: Increased damage and lower defense at a low health.
-* Mage - Drain: Syphon SP on psychial attack.
+* Mage - Drain: Siphon SP on physical attack.

 ###Basic attributes for character classes:
 <table border=3px>